Rumpunzel/rpg-thingy/characters/talents/fight.md

 # Fight Feats

-### Reckless
+### Juggernaut

-When creating a boon or bane with Vigor, you may make it enduring by suffering **1** physical stress.
+When attacking with Vigor, roll an additional die for each opponent defending against you.

 ### Steadfast

-When defending with Vigor against multiple opponents, roll an additional die for each opponent attacking you.
+When defending with Vigor, roll an additional die for each opponent attacking you.

 ---

 ### Cutthroat

-When attacking, roll an additional die for each opponent defending against you.
+When creating a boon or bane, you may make it enduring by suffering **1** physical or mental stress (your choice).

-### Pack Tactics
+### Saboteur

-When attacking as a group with Intuition, your allies do not increase the difficulty and not add extra dice for your opponent(s).
+During conflicts, when you successfully attack with Intuition, you may discard an opponent's asset with rating less or equal to the amount of stress you inflicted.

 ---